unixorn/awesome-zsh-plugins/README.md

 - [linkfile](https://github.com/JaumeRF/linkfile-zsh) - Add shortcuts to your favorite directories.
 - [linus-rants](https://github.com/bhayward93/Linus-rants-ZSH) - Outputs a random Linus Torvalds rant when opening a terminal.
 - [listbox](https://github.com/gko/listbox) - Listbox element for shell.
+- [llm-suggestions](https://github.com/stefanheule/zsh-llm-suggestions) - Type something in English at the prompt, hit a definable key, and it uses LLM to generate a command line for you.
 - [locate-sublime-projects-cli](https://github.com/david-treblig/locate-sublime-projects-cli) - Allows searching for [Sublime Text](https://www.sublimetext.com) projects and opens them in Sublime.
 - [loremipsum](https://github.com/pfahlr/zsh_plugin_loremipsum) - Generate lorem ipsum text on the command line.
 Gets its data from [lipsum.com](https://www.lipsum.com).
 - [ls (twopizza9621536)](https://github.com/TwoPizza9621536/zsh-ls) - Adds some more aliases for `ls`.